What do Positive Psychology Practitioners do?

-Our Positive Organisational Psychology graduates are trained to facilitate leadership and teamwork processes, and translate wellbeing policies into practice.
+Our Positive Organisational Psychology graduates are trained to facilitate strengths-based leadership and teamwork processes, and translate wellbeing policies into practice.
 These graduates are sometimes qualified in other skills, such as coaching and training.

 One of the benefits of building internal capacity is that once your staff are trained, you will be able to pass on these skills internally and continue to grow a positive environment at work year after year, as your needs and priorities change.

 There is also the possibility of setting up your own Positive Psychology coaching and training division, where qualified staff may create their own courses tailored to your organisational needs and PPG will accredit them, subject to criteria.
 This activity falls under Organisational Membership.